MagnusThome/RejsaRubberTrac/README.md

 ![Display](images/connect-drawing2.jpg)

-The two sensorboards can easily be correctly connected together electrically and mechanically by "sandwiching" them together with a pin header as in the picture below.
+The two sensorboards can easily be connected together electrically and mechanically by "sandwiching" them together with a pin header as in the picture below.

 ![Display](images/sensorsandwichmount.jpg)